NextGenEngine/nextgen_game_engine/doc/RustParallelComputing.md

 ### Conclusion

 By leveraging Rust's powerful concurrency and parallelism capabilities, you can build a game engine that efficiently utilizes all available processor cores, achieving low latency and high performance across various subsystems.
 Whether it's task parallelism for executing multiple subsystems concurrently or data parallelism for processing game world simulations, Rust provides the tools and libraries to meet the demands of modern game development.

+## Coroutines

+Coroutines-based job systems offer a different paradigm for concurrency and parallelism compared to traditional thread pools.
+They are especially useful in scenarios where tasks involve a lot of waiting, such as IO operations, or when you want to achieve high concurrency with minimal overhead.
+In the context of Rust, coroutines are typically implemented through asynchronous programming, leveraging the `async`/`await` syntax introduced in Rust 1.39.

+### Coroutines vs. Thread Pools

+- **Lightweight**: Coroutines, or async tasks in Rust, are much lighter than threads.
+They don't require a dedicated stack for each task and have less overhead in terms of context switching, making them efficient for handling a large number of concurrent tasks.
+- **Cooperative Scheduling**: Coroutines yield control back to the scheduler explicitly, allowing for cooperative multitasking.
+This can lead to more predictable performance characteristics, as the scheduler has more control over when tasks are executed.
+- **Non-Blocking**: They are designed to be non-blocking, making them ideal for IO-bound tasks or any situation where you'd want to wait without tying up a thread.

+### Implementing Coroutines-based Job Systems in Rust

+To leverage a coroutines-based job system in Rust, you would primarily be working with the async ecosystem, which includes the `async`/`await` syntax and futures.
+Here are some key components:

+1. **Tokio**: A popular async runtime for Rust, designed to make it easy to write asynchronous code.
+Tokio provides a task scheduler that runs on a small number of OS threads, efficiently executing a large number of tasks.
+It's suitable for IO-bound and CPU-bound work, with support for async IO, timers, and more.

+2. **async-std**: Another async runtime similar to Tokio, async-std offers an API akin to Rust's standard library but for asynchronous programming.
+It also includes a task scheduler for efficiently managing async tasks.

+3. **smol**: A smaller, lightweight async runtime.
+While it offers fewer features than Tokio or async-std, it's designed to be simple and efficient, with a focus on being embeddable and compositional.

+### Building a Coroutines-based Job System

+To build a coroutines-based job system in Rust using these tools, you would:

+- **Spawn Async Tasks**: Use the `tokio::spawn`, `async_std::task::spawn`, or equivalent in your chosen library to spawn asynchronous tasks.
+These tasks can represent jobs in your system.
+- **Await Results**: Use `await` to wait for tasks to complete.
+This doesn't block the thread but rather allows other tasks to run while waiting.
+- **Manage Concurrency**: Control the level of concurrency using mechanisms like semaphores or controlling the number of spawned tasks, ensuring that your system doesn't get overwhelmed.
+- **Leverage Channels for Communication**: Use async channels (provided by Tokio, async-std, or crossbeam) for communication between tasks, allowing for message passing and coordination without blocking.

+### Conclusion

+A coroutines-based job system in Rust, built on top of asynchronous runtimes like Tokio or async-std, offers a scalable and efficient way to handle high concurrency and IO-bound tasks.
+This model is particularly effective in scenarios where tasks involve waiting or in highly interactive environments like game engines where responsiveness is crucial.
+By leveraging Rust's async ecosystem, you can achieve a high degree of parallelism with lower overhead compared to traditional thread-based models, aligning well with the needs of modern, high-performance applications.